How does a network security assessment work?

 Account lockouts – Incorrect password attempts should lock out user accounts.

 Password policy – Are users required to change passwords?
-Do you require multifactor authentication?
+Do you require password managers and multi-factor authentication?

 Dark web research – Have user credentials associated with your company been published on the dark web?

-Rights management – Users should only access what they need to perform their work.
+Rights management – Internal policies should dictate that users can access only what they need to perform their work.

 The documented results of a network security assessment should be yours to keep once the process is complete.
 Work with providers that can assure you that your confidential data won’t be seen by a third party.